DakeQQ/ONNX-Runtime-Common-Process-Tools/ONNX_OPTIMIZE_SKILL.md

 - required numerical behavior;
 - explicitly required dynamic-shape behavior;
 - state/cache update behavior;
+- required runtime-controllable input parameters, such as `penalty_range`, that must stay graph inputs when their submodule is exported;
 - target accuracy tolerance.

 If multiple operations can be folded, fused, precomputed, reordered, packed, or eliminated without violating that contract, do so aggressively.